Class of 2026

 Medical School: Western University of Health Sciences, COMP

-Matched: Radiology at St. Vincent Hospital, Worcester, MA
+Advanced Match: Radiology at St. Vincent Hospital, Worcester, MA

 Hobbies: Soccer, hiking, fantasy basketball, Trader Joe’s